geigerzaehler/pladen/README.md

 * `filter` Create functions that test if a model satisfier a given filter.

+* `views/search` Filter the artist view by a string and the 'downloadable' property.

 The following modules should be replaced

 * `global`